matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

   following fields are returned: `type`, `state_key`, `content`, `room_id`, `sender`.

+Errors:

+403 with an error code of `M_FORBIDDEN`: if the user doesn't have permission to view/peek the root room (including if  that room does not exist).

 #### Algorithm

+A rough algorithm follows:

 1. Start at the "root" room (the provided room ID).
 2. Generate a summary and add it to `rooms`.
 3. Add any `m.space.child` events in the room to `events`.
+4. Recurse into the targets of the `m.space.child` events.
+   1. If the room is not accessible (or has already been processed), do not process it.
-4. Recurse into the targets of the `m.space.child` events, generate a summary for each room and add it to `rooms`, also add any `m.space.child` events of the room to `events`.
+   2. Generate a summary for the room and add it to `rooms`.
+   3. Add any `m.space.child` events of the room to `events`.
-5. Recurse into grandchildren, etc. until either all discovered rooms have been inspected, or the  server-side limit on the number of rooms is reached.
+5. Recurse into any newly added targets of `m.space.child` events (i.e. repeat step 4), until either all discovered rooms have been  inspected, or the server-side limit on the number of rooms is reached.

 Other notes:

-* If the user doesn't have permission to view/peek the root room (including if that room does not exist), a 403 error is returned with `M_FORBIDDEN`.
-Any inaccessible children are simply omitted from the result (though the `m.space.child` events that point to them are still returned).
+* Any inaccessible children are omitted from the result, but the `m.space.child` events that point to them are still returned.
 * There could be loops in the returned child events - clients should handle this gracefully.
 * Similarly, note that a child room might appear multiple times (e.g. also be a grandchild).
+Clients and servers should handle this appropriately.
 * `suggested_only` applies transitively.

   For example, if a space A has child space B which is *not* suggested, and space